 Voula was Co-Chair of the advisory board that launched the Food Media post-graduate program at Centennial College School of Hospitality and Tourism, Toronto.
 She developed curricula for the program and taught for several years as an Adjunct Professor.
 Currently, she offers private online food media coaching, consultation services, and one-on-one customized cooking workshops.

 Voula has worked with various clients and brands promoting good food, sustainable food systems, and healthy living.
 She was on the team of experts that launched the world’s first eco-points program - Green Rewards.
 The successful team behind the AIR MILES® loyalty program, Loyalty One, acquired Green Rewards.
 Voula was invited to join their Corporate Communications team to launch the rebranded Green Rewards “My Planet” rewards program, “an environmental initiative designed to inspire and enable Collectors to take simple steps toward environmental sustainability by learning more about sustainable choices and redeeming their reward miles for a selection of over 100 new rewards that are better for the planet.”

 Voula likes to offer her help and expertise to her community by volunteering.
-Currently, she is a trustee on the Art Gallery of Peterborough (AGP) board and the AGP Fundraising and Development committee chair.
+Currently, she is the Vice President of the Board of Directors for the Art Gallery of Peterborough (AGP) and the AGP Fundraising and Development committee chair.

 For many years Voula has been an active member of Slow Food International.
 She has hosted workshops, led fundraising events, and participated in events globally.
 She represented Canada at the 6th Slow Food International Congress Meeting in Turin, Italy, and served as volunteer Chair on both the Toronto and Canada boards of Slow Food.